sikim07/light-js-playground/README.md

 ### Reason why made

-I've some need to make sample using external API call.
-But for security reasons, browsers do not enforce CORS policies when requesting with the file:// protocol( local file protocols).
+Some had to create samples using external API calls.
+However, for security reasons, browsers do not enforce CORS policies when requesting with the file:// protocol (local file protocol).
 This causes problems when trying to access external APIs.
-As using with this Light express server, we can test using externals.
+This Light Express server allows you to test using external.
+Feel free to use it.